PI3 Kinase Inhibitors for Metastatic Breast Cancer

 Alpelisib (Piqray) and metastatic breast cancer treatment

-Alpelisib in combination with the hormone therapy fulvestrant is FDA-approved to treat hormone receptor-positive, HER2-negative metastatic breast cancers with a PIK3CA gene mutation that have been treated with hormone therapy in the past.
+Alpelisib in combination with the hormone therapy drug fulvestrant is FDA-approved to treat hormone receptor-positive, HER2-negative metastatic breast cancers that:

 The combination of alpelisib and fulvestrant can give more time before the cancer worsens compared to fulvestrant alone [20].